danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-27-using-quicklook-with-swiftui.md

 tags:   swiftui quick-look

 icon:   swiftui
-assets: /assets/blog/2022/220627/
+assets: /assets/blog/22/0627/

 tweet:  https://twitter.com/danielsaidi/status/1541363945465942016?s=20&t=pHrBeDbqn-sQh8qvy0pmCg
 ---

-SwiftUI is growing with every new release, but there are still old treasures to be found in various Apple frameworks, that aren't part of the core SwiftUI library.
-One example is `MapView` in MapKit, another is the amazing `quickLookPreview` view modifier in the QuickLook framework.
-Let's take a quick look.
+SwiftUI is growing with every release, but there are still old treasures to be found in various frameworks, that aren't part of core SwiftUI.
+Let's take a quick look at `QuickLook`!

-SwiftUI support for QuickLook is a feature that I hadn't heard anything about, until I stumbled upon it by chance.
-With it, you can let users preview any previewable content at a certain URL, such as PDF files, images etc.
+I didn't know about SwiftUI's support for QuickLook, and stumbled upon it by chance.
+You can use it to preview any previewable URL content, such as PDFs, images etc.

-To use QuickLook with SwiftUI, you must first import the QuickLook framework.
-You can then apply the `quickLookPreview` view modifier and bind it to a mutable URL.
+To use QuickLook with SwiftUI, you must first import the `QuickLook` framework.
+You can then apply the `.quickLookPreview` view modifier and bind it to a URL.

-To see it in action, consider that we have a multi-platform SwiftUI app for iOS and macOS, that has an embedded image called `meadow.jpg`.
-Our `ContentView` looks like this:
+Consider that we have a multi-platform SwiftUI app for iOS & macOS, that has an bundle image called `meadow.jpg`.
+This is how easy it is to enable quick look preview:

 ```swift
 import SwiftUI